A Star Is Born (2018 soundtrack): Writing and recording

-The songs were recorded at Electric Lady Studios, among other locations.
+Jason Isbell wrote "Maybe It's Time" for Jackson Maine, which Bradley Cooper described as "the sword" from which much of the character's music emerged.

 Cooper described the soundtrack "an evolution, like the story."
-Gaga and Cooper were writing songs for the soundtrack during filming, leading to "so many different incarnations of each song."
+Gaga and Cooper were writing songs for the soundtrack during filming, with each track going through numerous iterations.
 Cooper added that "the music really became a character in the movie.
 There is no lyric that's ever in any point of the movie that doesn't have exactly to do with where one of them is or hopes to be or regrets being.
 That was our launching pad and then it was just about discovering what songs fit in the right places."
-Jason Isbell wrote a song for Cooper's character, which became "the sword with which a lot of the music spawned from [Cooper]".
-Isbell sent the song through Dave Cobb, a Nashville-based producer with whom Cooper had been collaborating.
+Michels recalled hearing Gaga perform songs for the team at her kitchen table and described the early collaboration between Gaga and Cooper as "poignant, soulful and special".
+She and Jordan subsequently followed the songwriting process, observing how Gaga wrote and selected collaborators and how Cooper developed his own material; Michels said the songs and story continually informed one another.
+Changes to the film's script also influenced the music; for example, "Shallow" was initially conceived as a solo song by Ally for the end credits, when the story ended with Jackson dying by drowning—an idea that informed the song's imagery—before it was reworked into a central love song between the film's protagonists.

-Cooper approached Lukas Nelson (son of country music singer Willie Nelson) after seeing him perform at Desert Trip in October 2016 and asked him to work on the film as a music consultant.
+Jason Isbell wrote "Maybe It's Time" to help define Cooper's character, Jackson.
+Initially reluctant to participate, he agreed after reading the screenplay, which he described as "honest and human".
+He sent the song to Cooper via Dave Cobb, a Nashville-based producer he had been working with, who later played it for Gaga and Cooper during a writing session in Los Angeles, where it impressed them and helped set the tone for the soundtrack.
+The song became Jackson's signature song, and Cooper later called it "the staple, the sword with which a lot of the music spawned from [him]" for the rest of the album.
+Cooper approached Lukas Nelson after seeing him perform at Desert Trip in October 2016 and asked him to work on the film as a music consultant.
 Nelson said he began "writing songs for the movie, just for the heck of it, and sending them over to the producer, and they started liking them.
 Then Lady Gaga came by and I met her and we clicked.
 We became good friends, and we started writing together."
 Gaga, in turn, provided backing vocals on two tracks on Nelson's self-titled album released in 2017.
 Nelson and his band, Lukas Nelson & Promise of the Real, appear in the film as Cooper's backing band.
-Gaga reunited with producer Mark Ronson and songwriter Hillary Lindsey, who had both contributed to her previous studio album Joanne (2016).
-She worked with recurring collaborator DJ White Shadow on the soundtrack's more pop-oriented numbers performed by her character Ally.
-Much of the album was recorded live on set, at Gaga's insistence.